ipsita-ghosh-1/Low-Rank-Training-in-Deep-Learning/README.md

 # SVD_Pruning
-This is a repertory for source codes of Rank Pruning with SVD
+This is a repertory for source code of Low Rank Training for Deep Neural Networks

+The following are the commands to run the algorithm step-wise.

 # Start up code

-[TOC]

 ## train from scratch